WSU-CDSC/microservices/Resources/makeaip.md

 * The new `Objects` directory is checked for existing metadata sidecar files (specifically a hashdeep manifest and an exiftool .json output).
 If discovered these files are moved to a `Metadata` directory within the AIP in progress.
 * If existing checksum metadata is discovered:
   - Files in AIP are checked against list of files in hashdeep manifest to verify all expected files are present.
 (If files are not present script will exit).
   - Checksums for files in AIP are checked against hashdeep manifest to verify file integrity.
 If checksums validate script will update PREMIS log and move on to next step.
-If checksums do not validate __NOTE TO SELF - TWEAK MD5 FAILURE REPORTING__
+If checksums do not validate, script will update PREMIS log with a failure.
+It then will generate and compare checksums of target and source files to test if file change occured during transfer.
+If this check fails, script will report and exit.
+If this check passes, new hashdeep and exiftool outputs will be generated.

+  __If an initial failure is logged, care should be taken to investigate if this was caused by an intentional or unintentional file change.__

  * If existing checksum metadata is not discovered:
    - Checksums will be generated for source material and transferred material.
 These are compared to validate post-transfer file integrity.
 If this is successful, PREMIS log is updated and a `hashdeep` manifest is generated.
 If unsuccessful, the script will exit.
  * If existing `exiftool`metadata is not detected it will be generated and the PREMIS log updated to reflect this.